inclusivenaming/website/content/blog/_posts/inclusive-infra.md

 title: "Towards More Inclusive Infrastructure"
 date: 2021-04-14
 slug: inclusive-infra
-authors: Reinhardt Quelle
+author: Reinhardt Quelle
 ---
-Posted by Reinhardt Quelle, Dir.
-Site Reliability Engineering for Cisco Emerging Technolgies and Incubation

 This post will be short, because it really is _that simple_.

-My team builds platform services that underlie the multiple projects within the Emerging Technology and Incubation team.
+My team at Cisco builds platform services that underlie the multiple projects within the Emerging Technology and Incubation group.
 Our mission is to build 'paved roads' for developers; we create common reusable patterns and services that any engineer or venture needs to deliver an application.

 Recently, one of my peers pinged me in chat and pointed out that someone on my team had just announced the expansion of our CI build environment with the addition of "slaves 10-15".
 She inquired about the use of the term “slave” and I immediately knew she was pointing to a form of microaggression in code and something not in line with our values.